CobayaSampler/cobaya/docs/example.rst

 From a Python interpreter
 -------------------------

-You use **cobaya** interactively within a Python interpreter or a Jupyter notebook.
+You can use **cobaya** interactively within a Python interpreter or a Jupyter notebook.
 This will allow you to create input and process products *programatically*, making it easier to streamline a complicated analyses.

-The actual input information of **cobaya** are Python *dictionaries* (a ``yaml`` file is just a representation of it).
+The actual input information of **cobaya** are Python *dictionaries* (a ``yaml`` file is just a representation of a dictionary).
 We can easily define the same information above as a dictionary:

 .. literalinclude:: ./src_examples/quickstart/create_info.py
    :language: python

 The code above may look more complicated than the corresponding ``yaml`` one, but in exchange it is much more flexible, allowing you to quick modify and swap different parts of it.

 Notice that here we suppress the creation of the chain files by not including the field ``output``, since this is a very basic example.
-The chains will thus only be loaded in memory.
+The chains will therefore only be loaded in memory.

 .. note::